 Each Medi-Cal managed care insurance carrier is obligated to pay the City for medical care and transportation rendered to their plan beneficiaries up to the maximum amount set by the Federal Government.
 Currently, the Federal rules set rate limits for these services at less than 10% of our established fee for service.
 These rules also preclude the City from seeking collection of the unfunded remainder of the fees for service.
-However, if a governmental agency that provides healthcare services to a State approved insurance carrier's members enters into an agreement with the approved insurance carrier, that agency is eligible for certain reimbursements.
-These reimbursements are facelifted through Intergovernmental Transfer (IGT) agreements between the government agency and DHCS.
+However, if a governmental agency that provides healthcare services to a State approved insurance carrier's member enters into an agreement with the approved insurance carrier, that agency is eligible for certain reimbursements.
+These reimbursements are facilitated through Intergovernmental Transfer (IGT) agreements between the government agency and DHCS.
 These agreements are common and have been in place for other government healthcare providers for over ten years.
 However, they have not included pre-hospital care providers until 2015.

 The City has participated in the IGT program for three previous fiscal years.
-Including funds anticipated to be received in the final quarter of this fiscal year the City will have received \$401,895 in unrestricted general fund revenue and \$2,533,239 in revenue restricted for EMS use for the benefit of Medi-Cal managed care participants.
-In order for the City to qualify for ongoing participation in the IGT program, it must maintain current or amended contracts with each DHCS approved health insurance carrier (IEHP and MHCC).
-These agreements memorialize the scope of services that the City currently provides through the Fire department, and delineates the relationship between the City as a provider and IEHP and MHCC as insurance plan administrators.
-These agreements do not add to or change the scope of the services that the City currently provides, nor do they change the obligations of the provider to pay legitimate fees for said services in the same fashion that they currently do.
+Including funds anticipated to be received in the final quarter of this fiscal year, the City will have received \$401,895 in unrestricted general fund revenue and \$2,533,239 in revenue restricted for EMS use for the benefit of Medi-Cal managed care participants.
+In order for the City to qualify for ongoing participation in the IGT program, it must maintain current or amended contracts with each DHCS approved health insurance carrier (IEHP and MHCC) and with the DHCS.

-The agreement between the City and MHCC is due for regular amendment.
-The term of the amended agreement will continue through September 20, 2020.
-The amended agreement will allow the City to continue to participate in the IGT for fiscal year 2017-18, if funds are available, for MHCC participants.
+A new agreement between the City and DHCS is due for regular adoption based on a defined service period.
+The agreement will be for the service period of July 1, 2017 through June 30, 2018.
+Acceptance of the agreement will allow the City to continue to participate in the IGT for fiscal year for the service period, if funds are available, for MHCC participants.